What stops most people from being more creative isn’t time, skill or confidence, it’s the idea we need permission.

 Eventually, most people lose confidence and ignore their desire to be more creative.
 This often stems from anxiety and fear.
 We worry that our ideas won’t be good enough (good enough for who?), or that we’ll be judged or criticised for being indulgent, or putting ourselves ‘out there’.

 The truth is that creating is an important part of mental health.
 A way of expressing ourselves and our feelings without needing the world’s permission to do so.
 It’s a way of taking control of our lives and our experiences, sometimes if we feel silenced by a world that doesn’t want to hear about them.
-Expressing through something that is uniquely our own is a kind of therapy (without the stigma).
+Expression through creating something that is uniquely our own is a kind of therapy (without the stigma).

 Available to anyone